virejdasani/FirstDjangoProject/README.md

-# Django Projects
+# This project contains 2 apps: Tasks and Is It New Years?

-use command
+use command:
 python3 manage.py runserver

-to run
+to run either app